 Beck Hall, originally the university bookstore, is one of the many architectural jewels of UB's South Campus designed by E.B.
 Green.
 It was modeled after the Holland Land building in nearby Batavia, New York.
-Beck Hall presently houses the Institute for Local Governance and Regional Growth.
+Beck Hall presently houses offices for the School of Nursing.

 - 1930 -- Construction started